xcart/xcart-docs/_pages/kb_en/multivendor/product_questions_usage_with_multivendor.md

 order: 1050
 published: false
 ---
-When used with X-Cart Multivendor, the module [Product Questions](https://market.x-cart.com/addons/product-questions.html "Product Questions") enables email messages with product questions to be sent to the proper product owner:
+When used with X-Cart Multivendor, the module {% link "Product Questions" ref_2FZ36bkz %} enables email messages with product questions to be sent to the proper product owner:

    * If the product is owned by a vendor, the email message is sent to the vendor.
    * If the product is owned by an administrator acting as a vendor, the email message is sent to them, respectively.